TosbackCgusBridge-Bot/CGUs-versions/Realclearpolitics/Privacy Policy.md

 *   Impeachment Inquiry Vote: How Democrats Came to This
 *   Longtime Dem Donor Tied to Poor ABA Rating of Trump Nominee
-*   Pentagon Reveals Video Of al-Baghdadi Raid
+*   Pelosi: House Dems Are Defending Our Democracy for the People
+*   Katie Hill's Exit Renews #MeToo Anxiety in Washington
 *   Facing Recall, Alaska Governor Sees Kindred Spirit in Trump
-*   Katie Hill's Exit Renews #MeToo Anxiety in Washington
 *   Presidential Job Approval
 *   Cartoons of the Week